mcmcgrath13/bike-tour-blog/content/blog/2022-06-27-day-36-lots-of-little-stops/index.md

 As you can see, I averaged about five miles between stops.
 It was one of those days.

 However, I made it to Dan and Karin’s house in Escanaba!
 They are friends of Ann and Cindy from Traverse City and are kindly hosting me tonight and tomorrow.
-They fed me a delicious dinner and dessert (Happy Birthday Karin 🥳), we spent some time looking at maps (a touring cyclists main pastime), and I enjoyed sitting in their front room overlooking a park right on the lake.
+They fed me a delicious dinner and dessert (Happy Birthday Karin 🥳), we spent some time looking at maps (a touring cyclist’s main pastime), and I enjoyed sitting in their front room overlooking a park right on the lake.
 I’m definitely going to enjoy a cup of coffee there tomorrow morning.

 ℹ️ Both cyclists were doing a loop of Lake Michigan, one from Chicago and the other from Milwaukee.
 However, very different touring styles: one was going about 60 miles a day from inn to inn and the other was going about 150 miles a day and camping.